 Tanya: China has made it a national goal to become the world’s leader in artificial intelligence by 2030.3 It’s hard to know exactly how much China is spending on AI, but Bob estimates it’s up to six times as much as the U.S.

-Bob: We’re not even organized for the competition.
+Bob: We’re not even organised for the competition.

 Tanya: The commission hopes their new report will be a wake-up call.
 They want Congress to double the amount of money it allocates to AI … $32 billion each year until 2026.